edf-hpc/hpcstats/doc/configuration.rst

   value is the cluster name.
 This parameter might be usefull only in some corner-cases when someone wants the cluster name in HPCStats to be different from the Slurm cluster name.
+* ``partitions`` (*optional*): List of comma separated Slurm partitions whose imported data (jobs, projects, business codes, etc) are restricted to.
+Data on other partitions are ignored by HPCStats for this cluster.
+By default, HPCStats imports data from all Slurm partitions of the cluster without any restriction.

 The ``<cluster>/fsusage`` section (*optional*) is required by :py:class:`FSUsageImporterSSH` connector.
 It must contains the following